-3.10 We will use our best endeavours to maintain the confidentiality of any information that you provide to us, which you advise is commercially sensitive, subject to the following:
+We will use our best endeavours to maintain the confidentiality of any information that you provide to us, which you advise is commercially sensitive, subject to the following:

+we may disclose the information to our staff, contractors, professional advisers, auditors and consultants;

-we may use the information for the purpose of Airport capacity planning and forecasting (including disclosing the information to our professional advisers on a confidential basis for this purpose);
+we may use the information for the purpose of Airport capacity planning and forecasting (including disclosing the information to our professional advisers and consultants on a confidential basis for this purpose);

+we may use the information for the purpose of Airport operational, security, safety and planning purposes (including disclosing the information to our current or prospective tenants or licensees, commercial partners, security partners, and government bodies such as the Australian Federal Police, Australian Border Force and Transport for NSW) and to optimise service contracts (with existing and potential suppliers) on a confidential basis for that purpose;

-we may use the information for aggregation which we may disclose into the public domain; and
+we may use the information for aggregation into 'total domestic and regional passenger' or 'total international passenger' and 'total terminal passenger' data for the Airport, which we may disclose into the public domain.; and

-we may disclose the information if you agree in writing, or if we are required to do so by law.
+we may disclose the information if you agree in writing, or if we are required to do so by law, the rules of any stock exchange, any applicable accounting standards or order of any court.

-Information generally

 Information generally

 To find out where to give us information, see Schedule 4.